noodlestan/noodles-ui/packages/core/types/README.md

 Provide core domain types consistently across all systems.

 Some runtime code, such as [@noodles-ui/core-services](../types/README.md), reference types such as `Themes`, `ColourSchemeName`, or `Surface`.

-Resource types are consumed in:

-- resource files, e.g.: [Surface.nui.ts](../../core/styled/src/components/Surface/Surface.nui.ts)
-- backend tooling code, such as [@noodles-ui/lib-tools](../../support/lib-tools/README.md)
-- instrumentation and analytics
-- documentation and visualization code

-### Resource types

-Declare and describe design system definition resources and their relationships across multiple packages.

-Once loaded, **resources** originate design system **entities**.

-Examples: `ThemeResource`, `ComponentResource`, and `VariantResource`.

-> IMPORTANT: Code that ships to clients in production is forbidden to reference these types.
-> (except for run-time instrumentation code).

-### Entity types

-Describe entities in the built design system.

-The design system **entities** are created when the **resources** are loaded and are originate generated source code.

-Examples: `ThemeEntity`, `ComponentEntity`, and `VariantEntity`.

 ### Primitive types